ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 \subsection{Results}

 \textbf{Metrics} ~~ We use a collection of established objective metrics for systematic evaluation.
 1) Fr\'echet distance (FD) measures the distributional gap between generated and ground truth audios using features extracted from an audio classifier.
-We consider three classifiers: VGGish (FD$_V$), commonly referred to as Fr\'echet Audio Distance (FAD) \citep{kilgour2018fr}), OpenL3 \citep{cramer2019look} (FD$_O$), and PANNs \citep{kong2020panns} (FD$_P$). \footnote{OpenL3 is the latest model with better embedding quality, and FD$_O$ can measure up to 48kHz stereo quality.
-FD$_O$ and FD$_P$ are preferred over FD$_V$ \citep{liu2023audioldm,evans2024stable}.} 2) Kullback–Leibler divergence (KL) is an instance-level metric that measures the difference between the posterior distributions of audio events for the ground truth and generated audio samples.
+We consider PANNs \citep{kong2020panns} (FD$_P$) and OpenL3 \citep{cramer2019look} (FD$_O$). \footnote{OpenL3 is the latest model with better embedding quality, and FD$_O$ can measure up to 48kHz stereo quality \citep{evans2024stable}.} 2) Kullback–Leibler divergence (KL) is an instance-level metric that measures the difference between the posterior distributions of audio events for the ground truth and generated audio samples.
 This metric helps assess how close the generated audio aligns with the ground truth on the single-sample level.
 We report KL using PaSST \citep{koutini22passt} (KL$_S$) and PANNs (KL$_P$).
 3) Inception Score (IS) evaluates the diversity and specificity of the generated samples without requiring ground truth.
 IS is calculated from the entropy of instance posteriors and the entropy of marginal posteriors, where a higher score reflects both better diversity and sharper class predictions.
 We use PANNs for IS (IS$_P$).
 4) Finally, CLAP score measures the cosine similarity between text and audio embeddings, which indicates the correlation between the generated sample and the given prompt.
-For extensive evaluation, we use two CLAP models: CL$_L$ for LAION’s \texttt{630k-best} checkpoint \citep{wu2023large} following \citet{vyas2023audiobox}, and CL$_M$ for MS-CLAP \texttt{2023} version \citep{CLAP2023} .
+For extensive evaluation, we use two CLAP models: CL$_L$ for LAION’s \texttt{630k-best} checkpoint \citep{wu2023large} following \citet{vyas2023audiobox}, and CL$_M$ for MS-CLAP \texttt{2023} version \citep{CLAP2023}.
+We also perform 5-scale subjective evaluation from mechanical turk following conventional metrics: 1) OVL: an overall quality of sample without seeing captions, and 2) REL: a relevance of the sample to the provided caption.